bjstewart1/kidney_sc_immune/README.md

 # kidney_sc_immune
-Repository for scRNAseq study of human kidneys
+Repository for scRNAseq study of human kidneys.
-Not a supported package.
+This is not a supported package.

 ## Anaylsis pipeline